Berman510/discord_movie-night-bot/README.md

 A comprehensive Discord bot for managing movie recommendations, voting, and organized movie night sessions.
 Features persistent voting, IMDb integration, session scheduling with Discord events, and comprehensive movie night statistics.

 > **🏗️ Modular Architecture**: Clean, maintainable codebase with separation of concerns.
 See [ARCHITECTURE.md](ARCHITECTURE.md) for technical details.
+## 🚀 Quick Start

+1. Invite the bot to your server (scopes: bot + applications.commands; see invite template below).
+2. Run `/movienight-setup` and configure:
+   - Movie Channel (recommendations)
+   - Admin Channel (management)
+   - Watch Party Channel (Discord Events + attendance tracking)
+   - Voting role(s) and Vote Caps
+3. Plan your first session with `/movienight-plan` (Name, Date, Start Time, optional Voting End, Description).
+   - If you omit Voting End, it defaults to 1 hour before the session start.
+4. Members recommend via `/movienight`; everyone with permission can vote using the buttons on each movie post.
+5. Admins can open `/movienight-admin-panel` to manage sessions (Plan/Reschedule, Pick Winner, Skip, Sync/Refresh).
+6. Optional: Use the Dashboard to view the queue, vote, and manage sessions.

 ## ✨ Key Features